 Mary: Oh Shadow of the night, you fearful figure, with eyes that glint and teeth that glimmer.
 Your fingers are long, and slyly you move, like a fox in a field, eyeing a hare in a noose.

-Thief: Look at the tears, that flow down you cheeks.
-What have you done, girl in the night, to end up alone, and so out of sight…?
+Thief: Look at the tears, that flow down her cheeks.
+What have you done, girl in the night, to end up alone, and out of sight…?

 Mary: Spare me your pity you vile man.
 My tapestry is woven, its ugly pattern I have chosen.

 Thief: Ah, I know who you are!
 You are the one, chosen by love to marry the king’s son?
-We’ve all heard the story, about the girl who listened to a charmer, and left her true lover.
+We’ve all heard the story, about the girl who listened to a charmer.
 You could have been a queen!
 With jewels, and gold, and ladies in waiting.
 You had it all, but now you have nothing!

 Mary: Tis true!
-I am that one, and oh, what a tangled web I have spun! will take to the grave, for now there is no one left to save.
+I am that one, and oh, what I have done I will take to the grave, for now there is no one left to save.

 Thief: Ah, lady of sorrow, your end has not come, there will be a tomorrow.
 Your life I do not desire, but pearls and gold, or perhaps a beautiful sapphire! [reaches for the girls purse]